GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 ---
 title: Verify phone numbers on the web with the Web OTP API
-subhead: Help users type OTPs received through SMS
+subhead: Help users with OTPs received through SMS
 authors:
   - agektmr
 date: 2019-10-07